 Taking Cathedral City Pool Resurfacing To The Next Level!

 We will first access your pool’s central pump system and switch it over to the “drain” or “backwash” setting.
-In some cases, we will make use of a submersible pump to evacuate the water out of the pool.
+In some cases, we will use a submersible pump to evacuate the water out of the pool.
 We cannot begin resurfacing until the pool has been completely emptied and dried.